Anime: Industry

-In the early 1990s, several companies began to experiment with the licensing of less children-oriented material.
+In the early 1990s, several companies began to experiment with the licensing of less child-oriented material.
 Some, such as A.D.
 Vision, and Central Park Media and its imprints, achieved fairly substantial commercial success and went on to become major players in the now very lucrative American anime market.
 Others, such as AnimEigo, achieved limited success.
 Many companies created directly by Japanese parent companies did not do as well, most releasing only one or two titles before completing their American operations.

-Licenses are expensive, often hundreds of thousands of dollars for one series and tens of thousands for one movie.
-The prices vary widely; for example, Jinki: Extend cost only $91,000 to license while Kurau Phantom Memory cost $960,000.
-Simulcast Internet streaming rights can be cheaper, with prices around $1,000-$2,000 an episode, but can also be more expensive, with some series costing more than US$200,000 per episode.
+Licenses are expensive, often costing hundreds of thousands of dollars for one series and tens of thousands for one movie.
+The prices vary widely; for example, Jinki: Extend costed only $91,000 to license while Kurau Phantom Memory costed $960,000.
+Simulcast Internet streaming rights can be cheaper, with prices around $1,000–2,000 an episode, but can also be more expensive, with some series costing more than US$200,000 per episode.

 The anime market for the United States was worth approximately $2.74 billion in 2009.
 Dubbed animation began airing in the United States in 2000 on networks like The WB and Cartoon Network's Adult Swim.
 In 2005, this resulted in five of the top ten anime titles having previously aired on Cartoon Network.
 As a part of localization, some editing of cultural references may occur to better follow the references of the non-Japanese culture.
 The cost of English localization averages US$10,000 per episode.

 The industry has been subject to both praise and condemnation for fansubs, the addition of unlicensed and unauthorized subtitled translations of anime series or films.
-Fansubs, which were originally distributed on VHS bootlegged cassettes in the 1980s, have been freely available and disseminated online since the 1990s.
-Since this practice raises concerns for copyright and piracy issues, fansubbers tend to adhere to an unwritten moral code to destroy or no longer distribute an anime once an official translated or subtitled version becomes licensed.
+Fansubs, which were originally distributed on bootlegged VHS cassettes in the 1980s, have been freely available and disseminated online since the 1990s.
+Since this practice raises concerns for copyright and piracy issues, fansubbers tend to adhere to an unwritten moral code to destroy or no longer distribute an anime once an officially translated or subtitled version becomes licensed.
 They also try to encourage viewers to buy an official copy of the release once it comes out in English, although fansubs typically continue to circulate through file-sharing networks.
-Even so, the laid back regulations of the Japanese animation industry tend to overlook these issues, allowing it to grow underground and thus increasing the popularity until there is a demand for official high-quality releases for animation companies.
-This has led to an increase in global popularity with Japanese animations, reaching $40 million in sales in 2004.
+Even so, the laid back regulations of the Japanese animation industry tend to overlook these issues, allowing it to grow underground and thus increasing its popularity until there is a demand for official high-quality releases for animation companies.
+This has led to an increase in global popularity of Japanese animation, reaching $40 million in sales in 2004.
+Fansub practices have rapidly declined since the early-2010s due to the advent of legal streaming services which simulcast new anime series, often within a few hours of their domestic release.